Dorian Concept: Style

+Johnson's next release in 2024—a twenty-minute, nine-track EP Music From a Room Full of Synths—was a belated result of a two-week residency in the summer of 2020 at SMEM (Swiss Museum & Center for Electronic Music Instruments).
+It also reflected the approach he used in his 2022 album What We Do For Others insofar as it was based on using raw material and his insight that "there's something magical that happens in these first takes we often call drafts."
+Johnson was free to experiment with instruments from extensive SMEM collection of over 5,000 vintage devices, and he relied on his intuitive understanding of how synthesizers work to record, mix, and edit the nine tracks on this EP on-site in the SMEM playroom in the course of his two-week stay.
+"Nothing was programmed—it was all played live," Johnson said.
+"Exploring the distinctiveness of each instrument and celebrating their differences [was] at the heart of this project," which resulted in a record he described as "a playful excursion."

 In light of the fact that Johnson has established himself in a distinct niche in the international electronic music scene, he is widely acknowledged by Austrian music critics as the leading Austrian electronic musician and composer of his generation.
 In 2019, Das Klangforum in Vienna, one of world's leading ensembles for contemporary music, commissioned Johnson to compose a forty-minute piece for a sixteen instrument ensemble: a task which marked a dramatic departure from his previous releases in terms of its format and orchestration.

-"Hyperopia" consists of eight "scenes" that explore the challenges, contours and interfaces of transcribing the timbres, rhythms, and distinctive voice of Johnson's digitally composed music for acoustic orchestral performance, and it eclectically references a wide spectrum of genres including minimal music, modal jazz, musique conrète, and electronic music from the 1990s.
-Its world premiere -- originally scheduled for April 2020 at the Konzerthaus in Vienna -- was postponed due to the coronavirus pandemic, and belatedly took place under the auspices of the Transart Festival in Bolazano, Italy, on 9 September 2020, with a repeat performance at the Musikprotokoll Graz on 11 October 2020.
+"Hyperopia" consists of eight "scenes" that explore the challenges, contours and interfaces of transcribing the timbres, rhythms, and distinctive voice of Johnson's digitally-composed music for acoustic orchestral performance, and it eclectically references a wide spectrum of genres including minimal music, modal jazz, musique conrète, and electronic music from the 1990s.
+Its world premiere—originally scheduled for April 2020 at the Konzerthaus in Vienna—was postponed due to the coronavirus pandemic, and belatedly took place under the auspices of the Transart Festival in Bolazano, Italy, on 9 September 2020, with a repeat performance at the Musikprotokoll Graz on 11 October 2020.